fullmoonissue/tas-scaffolding/README.md

 After all files and folders of this project copied into yours :

-1. Copy and rename config.lua.dist into config.lua and assign values if needed
+1. Copy and rename config.lua.dist into config.lua and assign values
-2. Copy and rename start_overlay.lua.dist into start_overlay.lua and code it if needed

 ## Todo